 A major problem this spark plug solves is the fear of changing plugs, now, you can breathe a breath of satisfaction should you decide to replace any of your plugs with the Hilom champion spark plug.
 It possesses an ultra-seal shell, which makes it resistant to corrosion.

 This is made possible by the metal coating of this plug.
 In addition, it provides non-stick properties.

 You do not have to worry about overheating because its heat level is controlled by a copper core, this plays a huge role in its durability.
 On top of that, you do not have to check its compatibility with different engines as it works with all types of lawnmowers.

-2. Lawnmowers-Parts-Genuine-Champion-Replaces – Best for riding lawn mowers
+2. Genuine Champion Replaces – Best for riding lawn mowers

 - OEM certified.